Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and

-The simulations have been carried out using both the \higpus~ \citep{Spera} and \phigpu ~\citep{berczik11} direct N-body codes, based on Hermite's integration schemes ($6_th$ and $4_th$ order, respectively) and tailored to fully exploit the advantages of graphic processing unit computing.
-We performed several test-runs to compare the codes, finding a remarkably good agreement both in terms of outputs quality and computational resources consumption.
+The simulations have been carried out using both the \higpus~ \citep{Spera} and \phigpu ~\citep{berczik11} direct $N$-body codes, based on Hermite's integration schemes ($6^{th}$ and $4^{th}$ order, respectively) and tailored to fully exploit the advantages of graphic processing unit computing.
+We performed several test-runs to compare the codes, finding a remarkably good agreement between the outputs and similar computational resources consumption.

-In order to investigate possible spurious effects on the GC orbit, related to the relatively low number of particles used to model it, we ran some tests at varying particle numbers up to $131$ k particles.
-As shown in Figure \ref{mlos}, the mass lost by the GC as it travel toward the SMBHB seems to converge above 65k, thus indicating such a value as a good compromise between modelling reliability and computational time needed.
+In order to investigate possible spurious effects on the GC orbit related to the relatively low number of particles used to model it, we ran some tests at varying particle numbers up to $262$ k particles.
+Figure \ref{mlos} shows the relative error committed in evaluating the GC mass when decreasing the total number of particle, assuming as a comparison testbed the model with $N=262$k, i.e. $1-M_N/M_{262{\rm k}}$.
+It appears evident that above $2^{16} = 65536$ particles the results tend to converge, being characterized by a relative error below $1\%$.
+Hence, we decide to run our models using $N = 65536$, which guarantees the best balance between computational load and simulation accuracy.